tianocore/edk2/AppPkg/Applications/Python/PythonReadMe.txt

   1)  There is no input line editing.
 Backspace, ^C, etc. do not work.
   2)  All C extension modules must be statically linked (built in)
   3)  The site and os modules must exist as discrete files in ...\lib\python.27
+  4)  User-specific configurations are not supported.
+  5)  Environment variables are not supported.

 3. Getting and Building the latest version of Python
 ======================================================